 The West End Public Library would like to take this time and give special thanks to youth intern Anna Taylor.As a student of School Without Walls in Northwest Washington, Ms. Taylor dedicated four hours each week to help make our library a destination place and a valued source for information.

 Among the many skills we learn as children, I think by far this skill is the most entertaining.
 We have all been in the situation where somebody is telling us a story and the only thought in our head is "can you please be done, my beverage is empty."Narrative Skills help us to tell our story, hopefully in an engaging way.
 Interesting stories have descriptions of things and events, sequencing and foreshadowing and/or help the listener/reader make predictions (what might happen next).Why Is It Important?

-Please join us for a discussion of Saul Bellow's Henderson the Rain King to be held on Wednesday, December 7, at 6:30 p.m. in the small meeting room on the second floor.The talk is the latest in the series on heroic adventure in Western literature, sponsored by the West End Library Friends.
+Please join us for a discussion of Portnoy's Complaint by Philip Roth on Wednesday, Feb.
+13 at 6:30 p.m. in the small meeting room on the second floor.The talk is next in the series on the topic of mothers and sons in Western literature, sponsored by the West End Library Friends.
 The presenter will be Ori Z. Soltes, resident scholar in theology and fine arts at Georgetown University.
 Refreshments will be served.Ten Questions (some of them multiple questions) for thought and discussion: